-Nicky Taylor is co-ordinating the Swim England South West Young Volunteers Programme in Somerset aimed at 15* to 25 year old YVs from clubs (* aged 15 in school year).
-The programme will support the personal development of 22 Young Volunteers from September 2019 until the end of July 2020.
+Nicky Taylor co-ordinated the Swim England South West Young Volunteers Programme in Somerset aimed at 15* to 25 year old YVs from clubs (* aged 15 in school year), It intended to support the personal development of 22 Young Volunteers from September 2019 until the end of July 2020.
 25 hours of volunteering and a log book will need to be completed by end of July 2020.

-- details announcing the Programme to support your Club and networks.
+- details announcing the 2019/20 Programme in support of your Club and networks.

-- courses, event and funding opportunities in 2020.
-Please share with young people and members of your Club and networks
+- courses, event and funding opportunities in 2020 which we asked Clubs to share with young people, members and in Club networks

-Our 2018-19 Young Volunteers will be hoping to emulate their 2017-18 YVs who are ready inspiring colleagues with their enthusiasm and to their Clubs for providing opportunities to develop their skills.
+Our 2018-19 Young Volunteers hope to emulate their 2017-18 YVs who are ready inspiring colleagues with their enthusiasm and to their Clubs for providing opportunities to develop their skills.

 Somerset Young Volunteer of the Year

 The Sarah Pusill Young Volunteer Award was introduced by our Past President as a way of rewarding talented and enthusiastic young volunteers from around the County.
 The perpetual trophy will be held by the winner for a year.
 Thank you for telling us who you felt deserves to be recognised for their volunteer work, on poolside or behind the scenes in your Club.
 There were lots of nominations by the 30 June closing date.

 We announced the 2018/19 winners at our AGM and publicised their value during Volunteers' Week.
 View our 2017/18 award winners at our AGM on 26 May 2018.